CatJinnFu/Web_Dev_Assignment2/readme.txt

 DBdesign.sql

-I have coded the following php files :
+I have coded the php in the following files :

 basket.php
 checkout1.php